svank/modeling-stellar-flicker/bandpass_correction/README.txt

 This is Steve's code for producing our Kepler-bandpass correction factor (as in Section 3.6 and Appendix B of our paper).
-Specifically, there are two IDL *.pro for conducting the analysis, a number of *.out files containing the curated output of step1, and step2_output.txt containing the collected output of step2.
+Specifically, there are two IDL *.pro files for conducting the analysis, a number of *.out files containing the curated output of step1, and step2_output.txt containing the collected output of step2.

 Not included in our code repository are the following two input files.
 They can be found from their original sources, and are included in our Zenodo repository